turdus-m3rula/idevicerestore_fork/README.md

 * Twitter: https://twitter.com/libimobiledev

 ## License
+If you build with libhfsplus, this project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), included in the repository in the `COPYING_0` file.

-This project is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in the repository in the `COPYING` file.
+If not, this project is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in the repository in the `COPYING` file.

 ## Credits